michelp/pgsodium/README.md

     ------------------------------------------------------------------
      ****************************************************************

-The secret key CANNOT BE ACCESSED FROM SQL, ever.
-It is up to you to edit the script to get or generate the keys however you want.
+The secret key **cannot be accessed from sql**, ever.
+It is up to you to edit the script to get or generate the key however you want.
 Common patterns including prompting for the keys on boot, fetching them from an ssh server or managed cloud secret system, or using a command line tool to get them from a hardware security module.

 # Server Key Derivation

-If you choose to use server managed keys described above, pgsodium provides function for deriving new keys from the server keys.
+If you choose to use server managed keys described above, pgsodium provides function for deriving new keys from the server key.
 You cannot access the server secret key directly, you must derive a key from it to use.
 If you choose not to use server managed keys, skip ahead to the API section.